HazyResearch/deepdive/doc/installation.md

     [success] Total time: 110 s, completed Jan 28, 2014 6:31:09 PM

-If you do not see this, check to make sure you have all the dependencies set up correctly (most recent version of PostgreSQL, Java 6.0 or later, SBT, Python 2.X).
+If you do not see this, check the log for detailed error information.

 ### Running Tests